The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 - The universe is infinite.
 We are very, very small.

 - Love is our essential nature.
 We are made of love.
 The universe is made of love.
 God is love.
-Our purpose is to love and to return to the remembrance and union with the universal, unconditional love that created us.
+Our purpose is to love and to return to remembrance and union with the universal, unconditional love that created us.
 Even our suffering and struggles are a form of love beyond our comprehension.
-We can let go of shame, guilt, and suffering, because God loves us unconditionally.
-Ultimately, we heal by finding the love for ourselves, life and Spirit, and through the shared love between our friends, families, partners, and communities.
+We can let go of shame, guilt, and suffering because God loves us unconditionally.
+Ultimately, we heal by finding the love for ourselves, life, and Spirit, and through the shared love between our friends, families, partners, and communities.

-Scientific research supports the idea that a sense of spiritual connection or a spiritual practice may be important factors in recovery.
+Scientific research supports the idea that a sense of spiritual connection or spiritual practice may be important factors in recovery.